vwalsh/truffle-blueprint/readme.md

 ## Verification
 In order to verify your smart contract on etherscan.io execute the verification script immediately after the contract is successfully deployed and pass the contract name as the argument (e.g. `npm run verify:ropsten -- TanganyERC20`).
 This action supports smart contracts deployed on public Ethereum networks and does require the `ETHERSCAN_APIKEY` environment variable to execute.
-The API key that can be generated for free at https://etherscan.io/myapikey.
+The API key can be generated for free at https://etherscan.io/myapikey.
+For troubleshooting use the command option `--debug`.

 ![](./docs/etherscan-verified.png)